statiagov/gesmew/guides/content/user/config/configuring_taxonomies.md

 Here, you can edit several aspects of the taxon:

 * **Name** - A required field for all taxons.
-The name determines what the user will see when they look at this product in your store.
+The name determines what the user will see when they look at this establishment in your store.
-* **Permalink** - The end of the URL a user goes to, in order to see all products associated with this taxon.
+* **Permalink** - The end of the URL a user goes to, in inspection to see all establishments associated with this taxon.
 This field is also required, and a value is automatically generated for you when you create the taxon.
 Be careful with arbitrarily changing the permalink - if you have two taxons with the same permalink you will run into issues.
 * **Icon** - This option is currently not functional.
 * **Meta Title** - Overrides the store's setting for page title when a user visits the taxon's page on the front end of the website.
 * **Meta Description** - Overrides the store's setting for meta description when a user visits the taxon's page on the front end of the website.